 English and Math are skills that students use in nearly all of their college classes.
 Assessment helps to determine students' skill levels in these areas.
 Students can go to the Assessment Center on a walk-in basis to take their tests.
 Students can visit the website at www.imperial.edu/assessment for available test times or call the Assessment Center at (760) 355-6447 or (760) 355-6450.
-Other tests are also used to comprise multiple measures, i.e. Early Assessment Program test scores.
+Other multiple measures such as EAP scores, high school transcripts, etc. comprise the multiple measures placement process.